-- 5. Within fifteen (15) working days of receipt of a written application for an impact fee payment agreement, the County Engineer shall determine if all pertinent information has been provided by the fee payer.
-If the County Engineer determines that additional documentation is required, the County Engineer shall send a written statement to the fee payor specifying the deficiencies in the application.
-Until the deficiencies are corrected, the County shall take no further action on the application for an impact fee payment agreement. - 6.
-When the County Engineer determines that the application for an impact fee payment agreement is complete, the County Engineer shall draft an impact fee payment agreement for the review and approval of the fee payer.
-Upon acceptance of the impact fee payment agreement by the fee payer, the Transportation Committee shall consider the impact fee payment agreement at its next regularly scheduled meeting.
+5. Within fifteen (15) working days of receipt of a written application for an impact fee payment agreement, the County Engineer shall determine if all pertinent information has been provided by the fee payer.
+If the County Engineer determines that additional documentation is required, the County Engineer shall send a written statement to the fee payer specifying the deficiencies in the application.
+Until the deficiencies are corrected, the County shall take no further action on the application for an impact fee payment agreement.

+6. When the County Engineer determines that the application for an impact fee payment agreement is complete, the County Engineer shall draft an impact fee payment agreement for the review and approval of the fee payer.
+Upon acceptance of the impact fee payment agreement by the fee payer, the Transportation Committee shall consider the impact fee payment agreement at its next regularly scheduled meeting that will comply with the requirements of the Illinois Open Meetings Act.
 If the Transportation Committee approves the impact fee payment agreement, the County Engineer may execute the agreement on behalf of the County.
-The Transportation Committee's denial of an impact fee payment agreement shall be based on written findings.
-Said written findings shall indicate that the impact fee payment agreement is not in the best interest of the County.
+The Transportation Committee's denial of an impact fee payment agreement is not in the best interest of the County.
 Reasons for such finding may include but are not necessarily limited to the extraordinary potential adverse impact of the new development among other things.